joolfe/postman-util-lib/README.md

 # ROADMAP

-- Refactor test and split in different files
-- Create a util for test with constant and method
 - Add check of all the fields in my methods.
 - Create a method for the other authentication method for openid.
 - Check is rsassign is available as variables or not.